hossein1376/hossein1376.github.io/content/posts/2023-11-21-WebSSH-with-Teleport.md

 ## More features

 As I previously mentioned, you can access and control almost all of your infrastructures using Teleport.
 Also, create new users with varying roles and access level.
-List ssh sessions and even replay them like watching YouTube videos!
+List previous SSH sessions and even replay them like watching a YouTube video!
 Join ongoing sessions as a collaborator or observer and much, much more.

-I leave it to you to explore more functionality and use-cases.
+I leave it up to you to explore more functionality and use-cases.

 ## Conclusion

 In this article, we learned about an exciting open-source project called Teleport.
-Installed and configured it, with our knowledge of Nginx and Certbot, with served it behind a reverse proxy and a TLS.
+Installed and configured it; and with our knowledge of Nginx and Certbot served it behind a reverse proxy and a TLS.
 With the possibility of using CDN.
 We successfully connected to our server via a web interface, also added other servers and configured them as well.

 Hopefully, this all comes handy to you.
 As always, let me know what you think and I hope you had fun as much as I had!